SecHex/SecHex-Spyware/README.md

-# Spyware-LITE
+# SecHex-Spyware [Lite]
-RPZ-Spyware [Lite] (code is shitty rn. i wrote this in one hour or something.
+SecHex-Spyware [Lite] (code is shitty rn. i wrote this in one hour or something.
 Updates soon...)